 - Boys may wear a white "T" shirt under their shirt on normal school days as long as it has no logos and the sleeves are not visible below the school shirtsleeves or jumper. - Rugby or any other form of football tops are not to be worn on sports days.
 Team jerseys are not to be worn in place of the sports uniform.
-They are only to be worn when playing sport. - Any boy who has a variation to uniform on any school day must have a note from a parent/caregiver noting reasons. - All items of school uniform are available from Lowes Westfield Shopping Centre, Hornsby.
+They are only to be worn when playing sport. - Any boy who has a variation to uniform on any school day must have a note from a parent/caregiver noting reasons. - All items of school uniform are available from Lowes Westfield Shopping Centre, Hornsby, except for the school cap and hat which are sold at the school Canteen. - Second-hand uniform items are available from the school print room at reasonable prices.